albertisaac12/Learn-Rust-2/ReadMe.md

 When your project is finally ready for release, you can use `cargo build --release` to compile it with optimizations.
 This command will create an executable in `target/release` instead of target/debug.
 The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
 This is why there are two different profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll give to a user that won’t be rebuilt repeatedly and that will run as fast as possible.
 If you’re benchmarking your code’s running time, be sure to run cargo build --release and benchmark with the executable in target/release.

+## Note: Integer overflow and underflow will result in a panic only in the debug mode where as with the --release flag it will not be the case.

 ## 📌 Comparison Table

 ### **Trait**